 Marcus Barone was a session keyboard studio musician in New York City from 1979 before relocating to Los Angeles in 1985.

-He was the founder and producer of disco group, The Ring, who had a hit with ‘Savage Lover’ which hit #1 pop charts in Mexico (Billboard) and #22 dance charts (Billboard), and released several singles and an album for Vanguard.
+He was the founder and producer of disco group, The Ring, which had a hit with ‘Savage Lover’ which hit #1 pop charts in Mexico (Billboard) and #22 dance charts (Billboard), and released several singles and an album for Vanguard.
 He was also a member of hip hop/electro group Solo, together with Mark Berry and Arthur Baker‘s right-hand man, John Robie.
 The group released a single titled ‘Girls, Girls (Ah-Ah-Hi)’ on Next Plateau in 1984.

 As a result, Marcus played keyboards and helped co-write some of the big electro tracks of the time.
 Working with Man Parrish & Raul Rodriguez, he performed on tracks by Two Sisters and C.O.D. to name a few but wasn’t always credited.
-One of his proudest moments was actually playing on C.O.D.‘s ‘Uphill (Peace Of Mind)’.
+One of his proudest moments was playing on C.O.D.‘s ‘Uphill (Peace Of Mind)’.
 He also performed on tracks by Lifehouse, Matt Nathanson, Quiet Riot, Alisha, Steve Stevens, David Hasselhoff, Gloria Gaynor, Human League, etc.